vijaylondhe/DevOps-Projects/Project-05:Continous-Integraion-with-Jenkins-Sonarqube-Nexus-Slack/README.md

 - Event: `Just the push event`
 - Click on Add Webhook

+\

 - Go to the Jenkins Console
 - Click on Job -> Configure -> Build Triggers
 - [x] Github hook trigger for GITscm polling
 - Save the configuration

+\

 - On local machine
-- Edit the Jenkinsfile and add post section to archive the artifact
+- Edit the Jenkinsfile and add post section to archive the artifact, also add stages for unit test and checkstyle

 ```
 pipeline {